 - Cut the butter into chunks and add them to the potatoes.
 Stir the butter chunks into the mashed potatoes until they have melted fully into the potatoes.

-- Stir in about half of the milk (2 tablespoons).
+- Stir in the sour cream and about half of the milk (2 tablespoons).
 If needed, continue adding splashes of milk until the desired texture is achieved.

 - Stir in the kosher salt, black pepper, and herbs.
 Taste the potatoes and add more salt and/or pepper if desired.
 Serve immediately, garnished with additional herbs (optional).